Two young men in formal attire conversing, one speaking animatedly with his hand in the air

 3. Demonstrate knowledge of career paths in entrepreneurship (M H R 322 Introduction to Entrepreneurial Management/M H R 422 Entrepreneurial Management).

-Students who have declared the Certificate in Entrepreneurship will be assigned to the Business Certificate Advising and Career Committees.
+Students who have declared the Certificate in Entrepreneurship will be assigned to the Business Certificate Advising Committee.